abearman/sparrow-dev/research/how_to_fly_drone.md

 With the propellers now spinning, Solo is ready for takeoff.
 Hold Fly once again, and Solo will ascend to 10 ft.
 (3 m) and hover in place.

 <img src="https://3dr.com/wp-content/uploads/2015/05/start_takeoff-600x444.png" width="300" />

+## Manual Take-off
+You should only be doing this from a drone-kit script, and we do this using a PID control loop to override the remote control (RC) channels.
+See the #Channel Overrides section for more information.

 ## Landing